 With that out of the way, here's a list of our classes.

 We'll take your bread making skills to the next level, teaching you how to make good breads with sourdough.
-You'll make two or three kinds of sourdough breads, and a sourdough pizza for lunch.
+You'll make three different sourdough breads.
 You'll learn how to care for a starter, how to feed a starter, how to tell when your starter is ready for use and how to convert existing recipes into sourdough recipes.

 Baking With Preferments (formerly - Mastering Flavorful Breads) Several baking teachers have said the baker's job is to unlock the flavor in the ingredients.
 In this class, you'll learn how to use preferments to shatter the lock!

-We'll focus on pre-ferments, which are a great technique that lets a baker unlock the flavors in the ingredients and make breads that are vibrant with flavor.
-You'll learn how to make autolyse, biga and poolish.
+We'll focus on pre-ferments, which are great techniques that lets a baker unlock the flavors in the ingredients and make breads that are vibrant with flavor.
+You'll learn how to make autolyse, boga and poolish.
 You'll learn what those words mean.
 You'll learn how to convert existing recipes into recipes that use pre-ferements.
 We'll revisit sourdough and examine it a bit more.
 You'll make three different breads using different pre-ferments.

-At the end of the class, you'll go home with the breads you made, your pizza leftovers, and our very popular "Advanced Baking Techniques with Preferments" cookbook.
+At the end of the class, you'll have dough for three breads you made rising which you can bake later, and our very popular "Advanced Baking Techniques with Preferments" cookbook.
 This is a fun, 4 to 6 hour class.
 At the end of it, you'll feel pretty good about all you did and all you learned!